Kazmimasooma/Group-1-Disney/README.md

 - In addition, as the movie genre was adventure.
 The rides can be designed to be more thrilling instead of easy going, as they will appeal more to an adventurous  demographic.

-## Week-1:

-## Decomposing the Ask:
+## Decomposing the Task:

-Hink from business point of view.
+Think from business point of view.
 Example of what our system can produce:-

 1. Customer segmentation: